Mount Pleasant, South Carolina Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Mount Pleasant, South Carolina

-In general, the residents of Mount Pleasant, South Carolina are experiencing financial success with a higher than average median household income of 90,454 and a low poverty rate of 5.4 percent.
+In general, the residents of Mount Pleasant, South Carolina are experiencing financial success with a higher-than-average median household income of 90,454 and a low poverty rate of 5.4%.
 With beautiful beaches, views of the harbor, great weather, and plenty of recreational activities to enjoy, Mount Pleasant is a beautiful town that anyone would love to spend their days in.